-Keeping Children Safe in Education (DfE, 2019) identifies schools and colleges as being an important part of the wider safeguarding system for children, their staff being in a position to identify concerns early, provide help for children, and prevent concerns from escalating.
-The information on these safeguarding pages is provided to support the work of schools, to keep them updated on key issues and requirements and to support with training needs to ensure they are equipped to meet the demanded of this challenging work and engage effectively with other partners to keep children in Essex safe.
+Keeping Children Safe in Education (DfE) identifies schools and colleges as an important part of the wider safeguarding system for children.
+It recognises their staff as being in a position to identify concerns early, provide help for children, and prevent concerns from escalating.
+The information and resources on these safeguarding pages support the work of schools and other settings to help them safeguard effectively, to ensure that children receive the right help at the right time and to engage with other partners to keep children in Essex safe.

 In Essex, we have an Education Safeguarding Team which covers all education settings and all early years settings.
 The team members are:

 Jo Barclay, Head of Education Safeguarding and Wellbeing

 Alex Darvill, Education Safeguarding Adviser (South and West)

 Derai Lewis-Jones, Education Safeguarding Adviser (Mid and NE)

 Gemma Harris, Education Safeguarding Officer (MARAC)